newfold-labs/wp-theme-bluehost-blueprint/README.md

-# Bluehost Studio
+# Bluehost Blueprint

-Bluehost Studio is a free open source WordPress theme distributed under the terms of the GNU General Public License v2.0 or later.
+Bluehost Blueprint is a free open source WordPress theme distributed under the terms of the GNU General Public License v2.0 or later.

 This theme is a [Block Theme](https://developer.wordpress.org/themes/learn/understanding-block-themes/) and supports [WooCommerce](https://woocommerce.com/) out of the box.
 It also supports the Bluehost Cloud Pattern Library.